ga4gh/va-spec/docs/source/examples/variant-pathogenicity-statement.rst

       "type": "Method"
     },

-    # A list of 'Document' objects describing extenral narrative or data documents that report the
+    # A list of 'Document' objects describing external publications or data documents that report the
-    # information expressed in this Statement
+    # information expressed in this Statement.
     "reportedIn": [
       {
         "type": "Document",